ite4cp/ite/README.md

 # ITE - Constructive Disjunction for Constraint Programming in SICStus Prolog
 A lightweight approach for implementing constructive disjunction in Prolog.
-The implementation has been described in the paper *Stratified Constructive Disjunction and Negation in Constraint Programming* (published in the Proc. of the 30th Int.
-Conf. on Tools with Artificial Intelligence - [ICTAI 2018](http://ictai2018.org/)).
+The implementation has been described in the paper *ITE: A Lightweight Implementation of Stratified Reasoning for Constructive Logical Operators* (published in the [International Journal on Artificial Intelligence Tools](https://doi.org/10.1142/S0218213020600064)).
 A preprint of the paper is [available on arXiv](https://arxiv.org/abs/1811.03906).

 ## Summary
 Constraint Programming (CP) is a powerful declarative programming paradigm combining inference and search in order to find solutions to various type of constraint systems.